-The Gymea Lily is a hardy, clumping monocot with fibrous sword-like leaves.

-The Gymea Lily is a hardy, clumping monocot with fibrous sword-like leaves which grow up to 1.5 m long and 10 to 12 cm wide; produced in a large basal whorl (or rosette).
-Leaves grow from a thickened underground stem which penetrates deep into the ground to protect against drought and fire, so does best in deep soil.
+Leaves are simple and very large – to 1.5 m long and to 12 cm wide; produced in a large basal whorl (or rosette).
+Leaves grow from a thickened underground stem which penetrates deep into the ground to protect against drought and fire; light to mid-green in colour.

 This striking plant makes a bold architectural statement.
 It is suitable for landscaping and suits a large garden.
 It is a good rockery plant and thrives in full sun or part shade.
 It attracts nectar feeding birds and insects.
 It benefits from extra watering in dry periods.

 Some gardeners report trouble in getting plants to flower.
 Tips include giving potash and even placing rocks down in the centre of leaves, where a flowering stem may emerge.